stalkermn/ciklum-test-app/README.md

   mvn install

-5. At "/target" directory you will have a .jar file, that can be started by next command:
+5. In "/target" directory you will have a .jar file, that can be started by next command:

   java -jar {application-name}.jar